Shirgah District

 Shirgah District (بخش شيرگاه) is a former administrative division of Savadkuh County, Mazandaran province, Iran.
 Its capital was the city of Shirgah.

 History

-After the 2011 National Census, the district was separated from the county in the establishment of North Savadkuh County.
+2013, the district was separated from the county in the establishment of North Savadkuh County.

 Demographics

 Population

-At the time of the 2006 census, the district's population was 23,751 in 6,522 households.
+At the time of the 2006 National Census, the district's population was 23,751 in 6,522 households.
 The following census in 2011 counted 23,409 people in 6,983 households.